Alfresco/docs-alfresco/aws-s3/latest/install/index.md

 Using an Alfresco Module Package (AMP), the connector supplies a new content store which replaces the default file system-based implementation for the standard and (optionally) the deleted content stores.
-The content store implementation is responsible for reading and writing content streams using the S3 API, however, in order to improve performance a local Caching Content Store is used which uses the local disk to cache recently-used content items.
+The content store implementation is responsible for reading and writing content streams (i.e. files) using the S3 API, however, in order to improve performance a local Caching Content Store is used which uses the local disk to cache recently-used content items.